A Death in the Family (comics): Effect on future stories

 "A Death in the Family" is regarded as one of the most important Batman comics for its effect on future Batman stories.
 The story altered the DC Universe: instead of killing anonymous bystanders, the Joker murdered a core character in the Batman fiction.
 Alongside The Killing Joke (which featured Barbara Gordon, Batgirl, being shot in the stomach and paralyzed) and the success of the 1989 Batman film, "A Death in the Family" pushed the Batman mythos in a darker direction.
 It portrayed Batman as more violent and emotional following Jason's death, and for the next decade of comic book canon, he was haunted by his failure to save him.
 Conway felt that the storyline allowed for "the entrance of the real 'Dark Knight', the idea of Batman as the pitiless enforcer of Gotham".
-When the DC Universe canon was rebooted during DC's 2011 New 52 reboot, the events of "A Death in the Family" were left intact because DC editors deemed it too important.
+When the DC Universe continuity was rebooted during DC's 2011 New 52 initiative, the events of "A Death in the Family" were left intact because DC editors deemed it too important.

 Jason was likely to be replaced as Robin regardless of his survival.
 O'Neil wanted to wait a year for a successor, but DC management demanded a new Robin immediately.
 O'Neil and Wolfman began developing the character of Tim Drake, who debuted in the 1989 storyline "A Lonely Place of Dying" by Wolfman, Pérez, and Aparo.
-O'Neil arranged for a nuanced introduction that explained why Batman would need a new sidekick after Jason's death, and Drake was designed to appeal to both Jason's fans and detractors.
-Drake proved popular and starred in several limited series and a 1993–2009 ongoing series, until he was replaced by Damian Wayne in 2009.
+O'Neil arranged for a nuanced introduction that explained why Batman would need a new sidekick after Jason's death, and Tim was designed to appeal to both Jason's fans and detractors.
+Tim proved popular and starred in several limited series and a 1993–2009 ongoing series, until he was replaced by Damian Wayne in 2009.
 Damian shared Jason's willingness to go against Batman's wishes and use lethal force; Grant Morrison and Frazer Irving's Batman and Robin #13 (2010) featured a scene in which Damian beat the Joker with a crowbar, paralleling Jason's murder.